RWalling21/Restaurant-RAG/README.md

 > python main.py
 ```

 You're all set!
-Enter your query and watch the magic happen.
+Enter your query and watch the :sparkles: magic :sparkles: happen.